aniasobo/portfolio/challenges/bookmark-manager.md

 - setting up Sinatra with Capybara and rspec
 - adding images to README straight from the repo images folder
 - PostGres and its integration into a Sinatra project
-- setting up a test environment with PG
+- setting up a test environment

 ### Approach: